Abhiudai12/Buyhatke_BuisnessAnalyst/README.md

 1.Clone the repository:
 git clone https://github.com/Abhiudai12/Buyhatke_BuisnessAnalyst.git  --> cd Buyhatke_BuisnessAnalyst

-2.Open the Jupyter Notebook for Python analysis.
+2.Open the Jupyter Notebook or VS Code for Python analysis.

 3.Excel file can be opened directly in MS Excel or Google Sheets.